heathornJ/heathornJ/README.md

 ## My Short Term Goal
 My goal for the next few weeks/months is to get hired as a Junior Developer.

-Additionally, I aim to build a web-app that can be used to select a theme, which can then be used to pull a random question related to it from a preset list of questions.
+Additionally, I aim to build a web-app for a Card Game to further practice my HTML, CSS, JavaScript, and React skills.

 I'll also be keeping track of these goals and expand upon them as I achieve them.